Chris-hughes10/pytorch-accelerated/docs/callbacks.rst

 ..
 Note::
-    If you feel that it would be clearer to compute metrics as part of the training loop, this could also be done by subclassing the :class:`trainer.Trainer` as demonstrated in :ref:`trainer_metric_example`.
+    If you feel that it would be clearer to compute metrics as part of the training loop, this could also be done by subclassing the :class:`pytorch_accelerated.trainer.Trainer` as demonstrated in :ref:`trainer_metric_example`.

 Callback handler
 ======================

-The execution of any callbacks passed to the :class:`~trainer.Trainer` is handled by an instance of an internal callback handler class.
+The execution of any callbacks passed to the :class:`~pytorch_accelerated.trainer.Trainer` is handled by an instance of an internal callback handler class.

-.. autoclass:: callbacks.CallbackHandler
+.. autoclass:: CallbackHandler
    :members:

 Creating new callback events